codingMustache/codingMustache/README.md

 ## Daily Trivia

-The numbering system with a radix of 16 is more commonly referred to as
+Which of these names was an actual codename for a cancelled Microsoft project?
- 1. Binary
+ 1. Pollux
- 2. Duodecimal
+ 2. Enceladus
- 3. Octal
+ 3. Neptune
- 4. Hexidecimal
+ 4. Saturn

 <details>
   <summary>Answer</summary>
-  Hexidecimal
+  Neptune
 </details>